Who this is for — Traders using breakouts, momentum, or trend following who must manage the shift from a compressed market to a fast one.

 Practical rules during acceleration

 Expansion does not mean buying or selling everything: it means executing with discipline.
+Pair with high volatility and trending market.

 - Use confirmation triggers to avoid breaks without follow-through.